eposgmbh/Epos.Messaging/README.md

 IServiceProvider theServiceProvider = ...;
 IConnectionFactory theConnectionFactory = new ConnectionFactory { HostName = "localhost" };

-IIntegrationEventSubscriber theSubriber =
+IIntegrationCommandSubscriber theSubriber =
-    new RabbitMQIntegrationEventSubscriber(theServiceProvider, theConnectionFactory);
+    new RabbitMQIntegrationCommandSubscriber(theServiceProvider, theConnectionFactory);

-theSubscriber.Subscribe<NoteAddedIntegrationEvent, NoteAddedIntegrationEventHandler>();
+theSubscriber.Subscribe<NoteAddedIntegrationCommand, NoteAddedIntegrationCommandHandler>();
 ```

-In a real world app you should create a singleton `RabbitMQIntegrationEventSubscriber` in your application composition root (eg. `Startup` class).
-For that you can use the `ServiceCollectionExtensions` class.
+In a real world app you should create a singleton `RabbitMQIntegrationCommandSubscriber` in your application composition
+root (eg. `Startup` class).
+For that you can use the `EposEventingServiceCollectionExtensions` class.

+### Integration Events

+`Integration Events` can be applied and handled just like Integration Commands (see above).
+The difference is that
+Integration Events need not be delivered and are therefore not persisted.
+Furthermore anyone subscribing to an
+Integration Event recieves the same Integration Event (i.e. fanout message, an Integration Command is only handled by
+exactly one handler.)

+### Examples

+See unit tests in `Epos.Eventing.RabbitMQ.Tests`.

 ## License